cw3359/cw3359.github.io/README.md

     -   Adjusted the level of danger by population and area.

-    -   Total number of certain types of crime
+    -   Total number of certain types of crime.

-        -   Rape
+        -   Rape.

-        -   Robbery
+        -   Robbery.

-        -   Murder
+        -   Murder.

 -   Does the outbreak of COVID-19 make the crime situation in New York City improve?